ArmSukrit/AnimeNotify/README.md

 - profit

 ## Making a new checker for an unsupported website
-To write your own checker function, use this draft or see checkers in checkers.py and copy their structures.
+To write your own checker function, use this draft and define it in checkers.py.
 ```
 def anime_example_checker(url="", get_url_struct=False):
     if get_url_struct: